jgnewman/lyriql/README.md

 ### Authentication

-At this point you should be pretty comfortable with passing parameters to HarkerQL, so the idea of authenticating a user should be pretty straightforward.
+At this point you should be pretty comfortable with passing parameters to LyriQL, so the idea of authenticating a user should be pretty straightforward.
 Where it might start to get tricky is when you need to hold on to context as data gets passed through resolvers.
-Fortunately, HarkerQL has your back.
+Fortunately, LyriQL has your back.

 Here's an example of an authentication workflow that should get you everything you need: